 The desktop app is obviously more helpful if there are a large number of participants in a room and you need a larger screen to view them all at once.
 You can create Messenger Rooms directly from your desktop app.
 However, you won’t be able to use filters, effects, virtual backgrounds, or call scheduling through the desktop version of Messenger.

-How to change privacy settings on Facebook Messenger Rooms
+How to change privacy settings for Facebook Messenger Rooms

 Just like Zoom, you have multiple ways of ensuring privacy and safety of calls made using Facebook Messenger Rooms.
 The most basic precautionary measure that Messenger Rooms deploys is that the creator of the room needs to be present in order for a call to begin.
 Call creators also have the power to remove individual participants at any time.
 The following are all the privacy and safety measures you can take while using Facebook Messenger Rooms.